National Alliance of Russian Solidarists: Association solidarists-corporatists

 Since 2006, there has been increased activity of the St. Petersburg group of the NTS.
 The group of anti-communist radicals established a link with a major business structure.
 A website was created, they have held street protests, and established links in the regions.
 Because of radicalism and informal links, new activists have any conflicts with management of SPb NTS.

 They created an autonomic Association of solidarists-corporatists NTS (NTS(osc)).
 On behalf of the NTS organization held a number of opposition and anti-communist protests, as well as in its support for the Libyan and Syrian uprisings.
 Allies of the NTS(osc) have become extremely right-wing organizations (but not racist, in the NTS(osc) includes Caucasian activists) and free trade unions.
 Now NTS(osc) is a division of the National Alliance of Russian Solidarists.
 Chairmen of NTS(osc) were Andrew Komaritsin and Stanislav Busigin.

 Propaganda

 The NTS actively sent out propaganda leaflets via air balloons and other means, including direct mail.
-Messages with anti-Stalinist slogans and the NTS's political program were printed on leaflets, handkerchiefs, fake rubles, false books, etc.
+Messages with anti-Stalin slogans and the NTS's political program were printed on leaflets, handkerchiefs, fake rubles, false books, etc.

 The organization also set up a radio station called Radio Free Russia.
 Broadcasts were made from West Germany into the Soviet zone until the West German government was pressured by the Soviet government to shut the station down.